DrLinuxOfficial/reCaptchaBypasser-Py/README.txt

 Python Version : v3.8
 OS : Windows(10,8.1,7) & Linux(All Distro)

-This Package For Bypassing reCaptcha in Selenium Python .
+This Package For Bypassing reCaptcha in Python .

 This Package Is Made With Python Version 3.8 And May Not Work On Lower Versions .